techidaily/site-win11-tips/source/_posts/streamlining-browsing-efficiency-on-windows.md

  Many modern browsers exhibit the same problem, including Opera, Brave, Vivaldi, and Chrome.
 All of them are based on Chromium.
 Firefox is one of the few modern browsers not to use the Google-developed browser architecture.

  It is worth remembering that the multi-process system is used for a reason and can provide better stability and security.
-But if you feel like trying out a new browser, peruse our list of the[best browsers for gamers](https://www.makeuseof.com/best-web-browsers-for-gamers/) and the[best browsers for Windows 11](https://www.makeuseof.com/windows-11-best-browsers/) .
+But if you feel like trying out a new browser, peruse our list of the [best browsers for gamers](https://www.makeuseof.com/best-web-browsers-for-gamers/) and the [best browsers for Windows 11](https://www.makeuseof.com/windows-11-best-browsers/) .

 ## Microsoft Edge's Processes, Cut DOwn